AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 • Better accuracy

-Implementing retail software development projects, we were able to reach an average accuracy level of 95.96% for positions with enough data.
-The minimum required forecast accuracy level is set depending on your business goals.
+Building AI demand forecasting modules for our clients, we were able to reach an average accuracy level of 95.96% for positions with enough data.
+The minimum required forecast accuracy level is set depending on a business goal.

 STEP 3.
 DATA UNDERSTANDING & PREPARATION

-Regardless of what we’d like to predict, data quality is a critical component of an accurate demand forecast.
-The following data could be used for building forecasting models:
+Regardless of what we’d like to predict, data quality is a critical component of an accurate AI demand forecast.
+The following data could be used for building ML forecasting models:

-When building a forecasting model, the data is evaluated according to the following parameters:
+When building an ML forecasting model, the data is evaluated according to the following parameters:

 • Consistency